Abhay's Kerala Trip with Thrillophilia

 Kochi Eased the Family Into Kerala

 The arrival at Cochin International Airport ran on time.
-A private Innova was waiting; the representative was already at the gate, and the transfer to the hotel was sorted before any of them had even adjusted to the humidity.
+Their private Innova was waiting with the team's representative at the gate.
+And by the time they got adjusted to Kerala's humidity, they had already reached their hotel.

 The afternoon went into the Kochi sightseeing tour.
 First was Mattancherry Palace, where the family wandered through the layers of the history of the Cochin royals and the Portuguese murals on the inner walls of the gallery.
 Next was the Paradesi Synagogue, one of the oldest working synagogues in the Commonwealth, with bright blue and white tiles and mediaeval lamps suspended from the ceiling.